 Using your EE phone abroad: It's a little more complicated with EE.
+If you're on a 4GEE or T-Mobile plan you can't use your data abroad unless you buy an add-on or Booster.
 If you try to use the internet on your EE phone or tablet when you're abroad, you're directed to a screen where you can buy roaming data add-ons.
 With EE you have to buy a roaming add-on before you can use the internet while you're away.
 EE has so many roaming add-on options it's confusing.
-If you have a 4G EE phone plan with roaming included you can pay 50p per 2MB for 24 hours, up to 1GB for 30 days for £25 within Europe.
-If you don’t have roaming included in your EE 4G phone plan 3MB costs £1, up to 200MB for £35 in Europe.
+A Euro Data Roaming Add-On costs £3 for 50MB, £5 for 100MB, £12 for 200MB and £25 for 500MB.
 It all depends on where you are, with EE.
-If you're in Japan an add-on costs a staggering £195 for 50MB.
+If you're in Japan an add-on costs £60 for 50MB.
+A paltry 10MB costs £12.

 As you can see web browsing for a few hours a day over the course of a week could cost you dear - especially outside the EU on EE.